The Reviews

 The James Gang: Miami (1974), **

-One of the most ominous beginnings to a record is when you hear the opening chords and they sound exactly like another song.
-"Cruisin Down The Highway" is the same as Traffic's "You Can All Join In" (minus the sax squiggles), which opens Traffic.
-Having lost Walsh and now Troiano, the James Gang built a slick hard rock machine around new kid Tommy Bolin.
-Roy Kenner's schtick has gone downhill that on Miami he is simply a no-name vocalist who is as forgettable as most of the songs on the record (and also slick).
-In fact, other than being slick, this record is boring.
+ich opens Traffic.
+For Bolin's second album, the Gang was now a slick hard rock machine.
+Kenner's shtick has gone so downhill that on Miami he is as forgettable as most of the songs on the record.
+Beyond being slick, Miami is also boring.
 The first three songs have the exact same structure and sound (mid-tempo rock).
 The next (fourth) differs slightly but still has an apt title, "Sleepwalker".
 Not only does this reflect the listener, it is as if Bolin was merely content to vaguely imitate Walsh with crunching chords and slide guitar.
 The only good song on this side sounds is a short instrumental that sounds like the Motel 6 theme ("Miami Two-Step").
 The back side is better with Bolin playing light jazz twitterings, which builds into a decent (but not good) rock song ("Praylude / Red Skies").
-The only song that has any sincerity is Bolin's ballad "Spanish Lover", which has a nice acoustic base, and Bolin on vocals.
+The only song with sincerity is Bolin's ballad "Spanish Lover", which has a nice acoustic base, and Bolin on vocals.
 The rest, forget it.
-Not as bad as the mechanical first three songs, but nothing to write home about.
-If this is what regular rock was doing in the mid-70s no wonder metal and prog ruled the day.
+Not as bad as the mechanical first three songs, but nothing notable.
+If this is what regular rock was doing in the mid-70s, no wonder metal and prog ruled the day.
+Bolin quit, and the band imploded; he later recorded a pair of solo albums and joined the rump of Deep Purple.

 Joe Walsh: You Can't Argue With a Sick Mind (1976)

 A live album in which he runs through some hits from the James Gang and his solo career.
-Noting really exciting here: his voice is terribly whiny in concert and he doesn't do anything surprising.
-The best song is "Help Me Through The Night", where is he isn't trying to be slick.
+Nothing really exciting here, and his voice is terribly whiny in concert.
+The best song is, surprisingly, So What's "Help Me Through The Night", where is he isn't trying to be slick.
 Otherwise the renditions of both "Rocky Mountain Way" and "Turn to Stone" don't really go anywhere.
 The songs that I know sound better in the studio.
 I don't know what his backing band was at this point, but there's a second guitarist and I bet Joe Vitale is there as well.
 Avoid if you can help it.

 The James Gang: Jesse Come Home (1976)